nsitu/MakeYourOwnAPI/README.md

 # API Endpoints
 This app exposes three API endpoints, each of which has a different purpose:
 The `/houses` endpoint returns the first 20 listings that match the property type "House".
+This endpoint shows all data fields
 The `/large` endpoint returns the first 20 listings that have more than 4 bedrooms.
-The `/search` endpoint allows you to modify results based on query parameters. (e.g. `search=river` or `limit=50`)
+The `/search` endpoint allows you to modify results based on query parameters. (e.g. `search=cozy` or `limit=100`) The `/listing/:id` endpoint returns a single listing based on a provided ID number.

+# Adapting the Code
+Feel free to use this code as a kind of boilerplate, e.g. by adapting it to work with your own dataset, or one of the other [Sample Datasets](https://docs.atlas.mongodb.com/sample-data/).

 # Working Locally
 If you have NodeJS installed, you can run this app locally.
 Clone it to a folder of your choosing, and then run: